dustinpfister/blog_posts/_posts/js-promise-all.md

 });
 ```

 Will result in the text Hello World being logged to the console.
 However this is not in any way a typical use case example of the Promise all method, and I could just pass the array to a [Promise.resolve static method](/2019/09/18/js-promise-resolve-reject/) call to get the same result.
-I am just bothering with this to make a point.
+I am just bothering with this to make a point which is that the array that I give to Promise.all can be an array of primitives, or it can also be an array of Promise objects that will resolve or reject in certain situations, or a combination of the two.
+More on this later in this post, but for now on many at least a few more basic examples are call for.

 ### 1.3 - Simple Promise all example with a method that will return a promise